ctomashot/Ruby-Practice/README.md

 # Technical-Interview-Practice
-Practice questions based on a mock technical interview
+Ruby practice questions based on a mock technical interview